 The PGCE (Postgraduate Certificate in Education) is a one-year course which focuses on developing your teaching skills.
 It is available at universities throughout the UK on a full-time or part-time basis, and includes time spent in schools on teaching practice.
-Applications for PGCEs should be made at the beginning of your final year through the Graduate Teacher Training Registry (GTTR) which is the equivalent of UCAS for these courses www.gttr.ac.uk.
+Applications for PGCEs can be made from the 1st of November through UCAS which has replaced the GTTR for PGCE applications.
+See www.ucas.com/how-it-all-works/teacher-training

 Bursaries are available for PGCE courses depending on your subject of study and your class of degree – see www.education.gov.uk/get-into-teaching/funding/training-in-england/postgraduate-funding for details.